-The Straus Institute offers four academic programs in dispute resolution; a Certificate in Dispute Resolution, a Master of Dispute Resolution (M.D.R.), a Master of Laws (LL.M.) in Dispute Resolution, and the Masters of Law (LL.M.) in Dispute Resolution with a Concentration in International Commercial Arbitration.
+The Straus Institute offers several academic programs in dispute resolution; a Certificate in Dispute Resolution, a Master of Dispute Resolution (M.D.R.), and the Master of Laws (LL.M.) in Dispute Resolution with concentrations available in Mediation, Arbitration, Litigation, International Commercial Arbitration (ICA) and the new International Commercial Law and Arbitration (ICLA) program.

 Applicants for admission to the Master's of Dispute Resolution (M.D.R.) or Dispute Resolution Certificate Program must have received a bachelor's degree from an approved college or university prior to registration.

 Applicants for admission to the LL.M. in Dispute Resolution programs must have completed the first degree in law required for law practice or law teaching in the country in which law studies were pursued.
 U.S. applicants must have an ABA-accredited J.D. degree.
 In exceptional cases, U.S. applicants with non ABA-accredited law degrees may be considered.

 Applications for the LL.M. program can be submitted online through the Law School Admission Council's LL.M.
 Credential Assembly Service or directly to Pepperdine via the paper application process.
 All international LLM applicants are required to have their transcripts evaluated through LSAC or an approved service.

 Applications for the M.D.R. and Certificate program will be submitted using the paper application.